Suffering doesn’t make us grow –

 It’s an interesting saying though.
 Where did it come from?
 Perhaps it’s because anguish and acute awareness sometimes occur near one another, in time and space.

-For me, however, what makes us grow is understanding our feelings, questioning the thoughts behind them, seeing the cause-and-effect of it all.
+For me, however, what makes us grow is understanding our feelings, questioning the thoughts behind them, seeing the cause-and-effect of it all, and mindfully letting go.

-If we utilize this information the next time these feelings arise (anger, sadness, depression, confusion, fear), we can remember the awareness, aha moment, or insight we discovered before.
-We can notice that what we are experiencing in the here and now is separate from the past.
+If we utilize this information the next time these feelings arise (anger, sadness, depression, confusion, fear), we can remember the awareness, the ‘aha’ moment, or insight we discovered before.
+We can notice that what we are experiencing in the here and now is separate from the past, and know that our reactions don’t really apply in the current situation.
+Awareness sets us free to respond differently.

 Uncomfortable feelings are nearly always preceded by a stressful thought, and when the feelings come, we can isolate the stressful thought, idea, or assumption and question it thoroughly.